Home → Frequently Asked Questions

 No. Training courses do not need the approval of the Right to Know Advisory Committee, or any other State agency.

-How do elected officials and public access officers certify they have completed the training?
+How do officials and public access officers certify they have completed the training?

-After completing the training, elected officials and public access officers are required to make a written or electronic record attesting that the training has been completed.
-The record, which will be available to the public, must be kept by the elected official or filed with the public entity to which the official was elected.
+After completing the training, officials and public access officers are required to make a written or electronic record attesting that the training has been completed.
+The record, which will be available to the public, must be kept by the official or filed with the public entity to which the official was elected or appointed.
 A public access officer must file the record with the agency or official that designated the public access officer.
 A sample training completion form is available (PDF) (This file requires the free Adobe Reader).

 What is a public record?